Posted in:

 Can I transfer my ISA to my daughter?

 No, you cannot transfer your ISA to your daughter.
-ISAs can only be held in the name of the account holder, and the funds within an ISA cannot be transferred to someone else’s account or gifted to someone else.
+ISAs can only be held in the account holder’s name, and the funds within an ISA cannot be transferred to someone else’s account or gifted to someone else.
 However, you can make a cash gift to your daughter, and she can use that money to open her own ISA account.